-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1188 C1 Total first-time, first-year (freshman) women who applied 1445 C1 Total first-time, first-year (freshman) men who were admitted 870 C1 Total first-time, first-year (freshman) women who were admitted 1056

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 200 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 212 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+C1 Total first-time, first-year (freshman) men who applied 1573 C1 Total first-time, first-year (freshman) women who applied 2326 C1 Total first-time, first-year (freshman) men who were admitted 1137 C1 Total first-time, first-year (freshman) women who were admitted 1726 C1 Total full-time, first-time, first-year (freshman) men who enrolled 161 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 162 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0